-The work of the Ilkley-based artist, Graeme Willson, has spanned a wide range of subjects, including portraits, murals, studio work, and Ecclesiastical commissions, including paintings and stained glass.
+The work of the Ilkley-based artist, Graeme Willson, who died in 2018, spanned a wide range of subjects, including portraits, murals, studio work, and Ecclesiastical commissions, including paintings and stained glass.
 These latter commissions have included work for the Church of St John Chrysostom, Manchester; St Paul’s Church, Thamesmead, London; St Elizabeth’s Church, Reddish, Greater Manchester; stained glass and paintings for St. Margaret’s Church, Ilkley; and, notably, commissions for York Minster in 1979, 1980 and 1994 respectively.
 His work at Thamesmead gained him the Royal Academy Award for Mural Painting, 1984.

 In his book, ‘Graeme Willson’ (1998) the artist writes about the values underpinning his Ecclesiastical commissions (p.59):